matheusmondenez/diamond-catcher-orange/README.md

  In this beautiful platform game, control a friendly little orange 🍊 in search of diamonds 💎.

 - Jump and Roll
-- Diamonds
+- Diamonds!
 - 4 Levels in 4 Seasons
-- Diamonds!
+- Diamonds!!
 - Menacing Enemies
 - Coins!
 - DIAMONDS!!!